Who are consecrated virgins?

 Maine: Portland

-Missouri: Jefferson City, Kansas City-St. Joseph, St. Louis
+Missouri: Jefferson City, Kansas City-St. Joseph, Springfield-Cape Girardeau, St. Louis

 North Dakota: Bismark, Fargo